The Goldfinch (painting): Description

 The panel on which it is painted is 8–10 mm thick, which is atypically deep for a small painting, and indicates that it may have formerly been part of a larger piece of wood.
 Evidence for this is the remains of a wooden pin, suggesting the original boards had been joined with dowels and glue.
 Before it was framed, the painting had a 2 cm black border onto which a gilded frame was later fixed with ten equally spaced nails.
 The nails did not reach the back of the panel, so there is no evidence of a backing to the picture.
-The frame was subsequently removed, leaving only a residual line of a greenish copper compound.
+The frame was subsequently removed, leaving only a residual line of a greenish copper compound from the gilt.
 Fabritius then extended the white background pigment to the right edge, repainted his signature, and added the lower perch.
 Finally, the remaining black edges were overpainted with white.

 The back of the panel has four nail holes and six other holes near the top, suggesting two different methods of suspension of the panel at various times.
 The art historian Linda Stone-Ferrier has suggested that the panel may have been either attached to the inner jamb of a window or have been a hinged protective cover for another wall-mounted painting.

+There is a small red triangle on the back of the panel, added in 1938 as the threat of a European war loomed.
+This symbol was used to indicate that a work was irreplaceable.

 During conservation, it was realised that the surface of the painting had numerous small dents that must have been formed when the paint was still not fully dried, since there was no cracking.
 It is possible that the slight damage was caused by the explosion that killed its creator.
-The restoration removed the old yellow varnish and showed the original tones, described by the art critic Théophile Thoré-Bürger in 1859 as "pale wall" (mur blême) and "bright colour" (lumineuse couleur).
+The restoration removed the old yellow varnish and showed the original tones, described by the French art critic and journalist Théophile Thoré-Bürger in 1859 as "pale wall" (mur blême) and "bright colour" (lumineuse couleur).